 Gutter Protection styles and prices vary greatly, but the most expensive ones are not necessarily the best options.

-The next step up in price is the steel micro mesh, it comparable to the micro mesh in the way it functions, keeping debris out of the gutter and allowing only silt to pass through.
-Main differences are it is steel not fabric, and it needs to be screwed into your gutters, rather than just form fitted.
+The next step up in price is the steel micro-mesh, it comparable to the micro mesh in the way it functions, keeping debris out of the gutter and allowing only silt to pass through.
+The main differences are it is steel not fabric, and it needs to be screwed into your gutters, rather than just form-fitted.
 These systems typically run from fifteen to twenty-five dollars per linear foot.
-They are typically great systems, they are just a bit on the pricy side.
+They are typically great systems, they are just a bit on the pricey side.